 - Register for Wyoming Sales and Use Tax and/or a Vendor License through the Wyoming Internet Filing System (WYIFS).

-*Recommended: Learn more about sales tax by reading our informative guide: Sales Tax for Small Businesses.
+*Recommended: Learn more about LLC taxes by reading TRUiC's LLC Tax Guide.

 Even if you haven’t officially opened for business – it’s critical to get your books in order.
 A well managed accounting system will help you: